 If your client is chronically late, it creates problems for other clients.
 It's upsetting to show up for an appointment on time and have to wait because the previous client wasn't.

-For the latest and greatest, become a fan on Facebook and follow us on Twitter.
+For the latest and greatest, please become a fan on Facebook and follow us on Twitter.